 Eena contemplated Shanks’ story as she slouched on the edge of the

 hardwood table.
-Her head hung low, her
+Her head hung low, her heart pained by guilt.
+Yet, what could

-been done differently?
-She had retrieved
+have been done differently?
+She had retrieved the dragon’s eye to save the

-the dragon’s eye to save the lives of her friends.
-Should she have let them die to keep the
+lives of her friends.
+Should she have let them die to keep the stone hidden

-to fight off a host of Ghengats at the risk of being killed herself?
+of being killed herself?
 Maybe she could have defeated them.
 Maybe.
+But the likelihood

-waiting to help her escape, she might have attempted to flee with her friends.
-Then the dragon’s eye wouldn’t now be sitting
+hiding, waiting to help her escape, she might have attempted to flee with her

 Hindsight is always easier than the dreadful moment of decision, she